ros-hybrid-behaviour-planner/so_data/README.md

 def send_data(self, message)
 ```

-which requires a SoMessage as the input.
+which requires a SoMessage or a list of SoMessages as input.

 The soBroadcaster can either be used in a separate node to send data in a certain frequency (to be specified by `rospy.Rate()`) or within behaviours to send gradient messages when necessary.
 Therewith, `soBroadcaster` is the basis for the implementation of spreading behaviour.